FelipeFeitosaDev/task-list/README.md

 ## Features

-Basically it's a timer with thres buttons (start,pause and reset):
+it's a basic task creator with local storage. you can add your tasks and close and the tasks still saved.

 - the buttons gets pink when mouse over.
-- the timer gets pink when pause.
-- condicionals with one event.listener.
-- object Date with localeTimeString method.
-- setInterval and clearInterval.
+- event listeners
+- localStorage api

 ## How to use